New Central Maui School Project

 Frequently Asked Questions (FAQs)

 SFA is developing a new public school in Central Maui.
-We are in the early planning stage and are conducting meetings with DOE and community stakeholders to gather input.
+We have completed the early planning stage and entered schematic design

 In Hawai‘i, residential developers are required by law to pay a School Impact Fee to help with the costs of developing schools in the area to accommodate the anticipated increase in students.
 Developers have the option to either pay a monetary fee or donate land.